 The second dose may be administered by the subcutaneous route.
 In this case, the withdrawal period following subcutaneous injection applies.

-Not more than 10 ml should be administered at one subcutaneous injection site.
+Cattle: Not more than 10 ml should be administered at one subcutaneous injection site.
+Calves: Not more than 5 ml should be administered at one subcutaneous injection site.